chenxy99/IndividualScanpath/COCO_Search18/README.md

 Datasets
 ------------------
 The description of how to handle the original data is in [`COCO-Search18`](https://sites.google.com/view/cocosearch/home) and [`Gazeformer`](https://github.com/cvlab-stonybrook/Gazeformerguidance).
-The data split and the bounding box annotations for our implementation and the original implementation of Gazeformer can be downloaded from [`link`](https://github.com/cvlab-stonybrook/Gazeformerguidance).
+The data split, the bounding box annotations, and the original implementation of Gazeformer can be downloaded from [`link`](https://github.com/cvlab-stonybrook/Gazeformerguidance).
 The pre-processed object bounding boxes from the object detector is obtained by [`CenterNet`](https://github.com/xingyizhou/CenterNet), and alternatively, you can download it from [`link`](https://drive.google.com/file/d/1f_Ha5ppPKCngARg7_W5AlqvP6Q_N8LRu/view?usp=sharing).

 We structure `<dataset_root>` as follows